 A. Candidates interview in early October.

-Students admitted into the nurse anesthesia program will begin anesthesia course work in June of the following year.
+Students admitted into the nurse anesthesia program will begin anesthesia coursework in June of the following year.

-Q. I was not accepted and wished to reapply.
-What is the process?
+Q. I was not accepted for an anesthesia interview.
+Is there anything I can do to reapply?